Microbule/microbule/README.md

  Cache-Control=[no-transform,max-age=600]
  ```

-To set the *Last-Modified* header, you can use a Response object:
+##### ETag and Last-Modified

+Microbule will also manage the *ETag* and *Last-Modified* headers for you.
+You can provide these values by using a
+JAX-RS Response object:

  ```
  public Response createResponse() {